-Avoid exposure to chemicals that could be harmful to human health or the environment.
+Avoid exposure to chemicals that could be harmful to human health

-We performed toxicological assessments on OVER 1300 MATERIALS in 2022 to proactively evaluate and eliminate potentially harmful substances from our products.
+We performed toxicological assessments on OVER 1,300 MATERIALS in 2022 to proactively evaluate and eliminate potentially harmful substances from our products.

-Integrate smarter chemistry innovation into the way that we design and build our products.
+Integrate smarter chemistry innovation into the way we design and build our products.